Toshihiko-tan/Toshihiko-tan/README.md

 Accelerated Master’s Student in Biostatistics at the University of Michigan School of Public Health

+Research Assistant at the University of Michigan, Department of Statistics

 B.S.
 Data Science (Hons.) & B.S.
 Statistics at the University of Michigan 〽️